xuebingwu/tfams/README.md

 Transcriptome: For substution or frameshift detection the transcriptome is the coding sequence (CDS only, no UTRs) of all mRNAs in fasta format.
 Can be downloaded from ENSEMBL: http://ftp.ensembl.org/pub/release-103/fasta/.
 For others see details below.

-To setup the default paths to the proteome and transcriptome, edit the following line at the beginning of the script `substitution.py`:
+To setup the default paths to the proteome and transcriptome files, edit the following lines at the beginning of the script `substitution.py`:

 ```python
 transcriptome='./reference/human.CDS.fa'